opendocsg/slw-judgments-backfill/2018_SGHC_254/report.md

 74     Determining whether renovations affect the appearance of a building is a factual exercise, undertaken by comparing the façade presented by the flat in question with the façade presented by

-other similar flats and by all of the flats as a whole: _Management Corporation Strata Title Plan No 1786 v Huang Hsiang Shui_ [2006] SGDC 20 at [112].
-Thus, for instance, a feature permanently affixed to a balcony and which does result in the balcony looking different from its original state does affect the overall appearance of the building: _Management Corporation Strata Title Plan No 1378 v Chen Ee Yueh Rachel_ [1993] 3 SLR(R) 630 (“ _Chen Ee Yueh Rachel_ ”) at [17].
+other similar flats and by all of the flats as a whole: _Management Corporation Strata Title Plan No 1786 v Huang Hsiang Shui_ <span class="citation">[2006] SGDC 20</span> at [112].
+Thus, for instance, a feature permanently affixed to a balcony and which does result in the balcony looking different from its original state does affect the overall appearance of the building: _Management Corporation Strata Title Plan No 1378 v Chen Ee Yueh Rachel_ <span class="citation">[1993] 3 SLR(R) 630</span> (“ _Chen Ee Yueh Rachel_ ”) at [17].

 75     Whether an improvement effected to a particular flat affects the façade of its building is not to be ascertained as a theoretical exercise but from the viewpoint of a reasonable observer who looks at the building from a position which is practically possible or likely.
 As Derrington J stated in _Re J Saunders_ (1993) NSW Titles Cases 80-019: